Plutor/-advent-of-code-2023/README.md

 # Days of note

 * Day 5 was the first really hard day, especially part 2.
 I implemented something that would take close to 3 days to finish, but didn't want to actually do that.
 I then spent time on the 6th trying to improve it instead of working on day 6, and then decided to jump straight to day 7.
 I still plan to go back and fill in these stars when I have the time.
+* Hey, why is life so much busier for me this year than in past years?
+I've fallen behind a bit, but still working my way through slowly.
+Scala is fun but I'm still not as good at functional, so there have been a few days I've just punted on part 2.
+No heroes!
+* My pattern finding code for day 14 is grossssss, but it worked